katya-spasova/music_player/README.md

 ## How do I use music_player?

 music_player comes with a client, called playback_control.
-Go to music_player directory and start it.
-Check the --help to see how it is used.
+Go to music_player/playback_control directory and execute *go run start_client.go -help* (or build it first if you wish).

 You can use music_player by directly sending HTTP request to it.
 Check below to see the API.